racheldmiller/Python-Madness/dictionaries/readme.md

 ## Get

-Retries a key in an object and returns None instead of a KeyError if the key does not exist.
+Retrieves a key in an object and returns None instead of a KeyError if the key does not exist.

-Retrieves a key in an object and return None instead of a KeyError if the key does not exist:

 ```
 d= dict (a=1, b=2, c=3)